 Muir Musical Ensemble: This group presents a major production to the community each Spring, in UCSD's lavish Mandeville Auditorium.
-Past productions include In the Heights, RENT, Into the Woods, Legally Blonde, Sweeney Todd, Sunday in the Park with George, The Mystery of Edwin Drood, Little Shop of Horrors, Cabaret, Once on This Island, Hair, Urinetown, and Kiss Me, Kate.
-Contact Dean of Student Affairs Patricia Mahaffey or go to http://muirmusical.org.
+Past productions include Jesus Christ Superstar, In the Heights, RENT, Into the Woods, Legally Blonde, Sweeney Todd, Sunday in the Park with George, The Mystery of Edwin Drood, Little Shop of Horrors, Cabaret, Once on This Island, Hair, Urinetown, and Kiss Me, Kate.
+Find more information at: http://muirmusical.org.

-Muir Outspoken: If you or someone that you know would like / To find a place and time to sit and write / Or maybe share some pieces you have writ / Or find some folks to help inspire wit / Perhaps you seek a place outside the norm / And find a place to laugh within the storm / A place to foster creativity / Then Muir Outspoken this place may just be.
+Muir Outspoken: If you or someone that you know would like /Tofind a place and time to sit and write /Or maybe share some pieces you have writ / Or find some folks to help inspire wit / Perhaps you seek a place outside the norm / And find a place to laugh within the storm / Aplace to foster creativity / Then Muir Outspoken this place may just be.
+Contact Justin Glover, Director of the College Center.